 - SOC 2 Type II certified and HIPAA compliant

-- GDPR and CCPA compliant with 99.99% uptime guarantee
+- GDPR and CCPA compliant with 99.99% uptime

 - AI systems detect spam and phishing attempts in real-time